-When the generator set is first installed, the Application password is set to GENSET to allow initial modification of the Setup submenus.
-The User password is initially left blank and does not require a password to modify the Adjust submenu.
-The entering of the User password is not required unless a password is assigned to this field.
-(User password is site dependent.)
-Assign the password(s) when site installation is complete.
+When the generator set is first installed, the Application and User password are both set to GENSET to allow initial modification of the Setup and Adjust submenus.
+Assign new passwords when site installation is complete.

-When viewing the Adjust menu, pressing the + or button will display the User Password menu if a user password has been installed with InPower software.
-If a password is not assigned to the Adjust menu, changes can be made without entering a password.
-When viewing a Setup menu, pressing the + or button will always display the Application Password menu.
+When viewing the Adjust menu, pressing the + or - button will display the User Password menu.

+When viewing a Setup menu, pressing the + or - button will always display the Application Password menu.

 After entering the correct password, the system will allow you to modify the submenus.
-To help prevent unauthorized adjustment, the entered password is valid for only 10 minutes after the last button is pressed.
+To help prevent unauthorized adjustment, the entered password is valid for 10 minutes after the last button is pressed (i.e., the password will need to be reentered after the ten minute time-out.